kwilkos/cxf/distribution/src/main/release/samples/ws_addressing/README.txt

 This demo shows how WS-Addressing support in Apache CXF may be enabled.

-The client and server both use interceptor configuration to install the WS-Addressing interceptor, comprising a logical interceptor (MAPAggregator) responsible for aggregating the WS-A MessageAddressingProperties for the current message, and a protocol interceptor (MAPCodec) responsible for encoding/decoding these properties as SOAP Headers.
+The client and server both apply the addressing feature to the bus.
+This ensures installation of the WS-Addressing interceptors, comprising a logical interceptor (MAPAggregator) responsible for aggregating the WS-A MessageAddressingProperties for the current message, and a protocol interceptor (MAPCodec) responsible for encoding/decoding these properties as SOAP Headers.